clj-kondo/clj-kondo/doc/editor-integration.md

 linter though: `:clojure-lsp/unused-public-var`.
 Note that you can still use `clojure-lsp` on the command line to find those or use [carve](https://github.com/borkdude/carve).

-I do recommend using clojure-lsp (with `lsp-mode`) since it provides the following additional features (based on clj-kondo's analysis)
+I do recommend using clojure-lsp (with `lsp-mode`) since it provides the following additional features (based on clj-kondo's analysis):

 - project initialization (analyze dependencies first, copy library configurations)
 - navigation